ehe-coelho/IBM_DataScience/README.md

 # IBM_DataScience
-Data of cours in courseira of IBM data science
+Data of course in coursera of IBM data science